 U.S. Department of Transportation 14 CFR part 382, Nondiscrimination On The Basis Of Disability In Air Travel, to assist any passenger requiring special needs.
 Federal regulation requires the carrier (US and foreign carriers who use US airports) to assist persons with disabilities and facilitate access to every area that passengers without disabilities frequent such as moving around the terminal, to and from the gate, boarding and disembarking the aircraft, transporting them to the baggage claim area, to include rest room stops, etc. Assistance is also provided while on the carrier to include wheelchair access to handicap accessible lavatories.
 The airlines only request 24 hour advance notice that a person with special needs is traveling.
 It is the traveler's responsibility to contact the carrier.

-Travelers can provide OI&IR additional medical documentation (using Licensed Medical Practitioner's Statement) dated within six months of travel and request that OI&IR conduct a re-review.
-The re-review process is the same as steps a and b as described above in question number 3.
+Travelers can provide OI&IR additional medical documentation (using Licensed Medical Practitioner's Statement) dated within 6 months of the anticipate travel end date and request that OI&IR conduct a re-review.
+The re-review process is the same as steps a and b as described above on what are the steps for approval.

 Travelers not covered by a negotiated grievance procedure, may file an appeal to the Civilian Board of Contract Appeals at the address listed below.